 Vocational Nurse Scholarship Program (VNSP)

-Those awarded the Vocational Nurse Scholarship may receive up to *$4,000 for one year of school.
+The Vocational Nurse Scholarship may award up to $4,000 for one year of school and can be awarded up to two (2) times.
 If awarded, recipients agree to a twelve (12) month service obligation practicing full time, direct patient care at a qualified facility in California.
-Applicants can be awarded up to two (2) times.

 To be eligible for the Vocational Nurse Scholarship, the applicant must: